cabberley/azure-hcl-nested/README.md

 > The Azure Cloud Shell can be run from the Portal, VSCode, Windows Terminal and it is also able to be used as a stand-alone experience by navigating to the https://shell.azure.com address.

+## Architecture

+This architecture is a demo to play with hybrid concepts of a cloud control plane with an on-prem data plane.

 ![[0]][0]
 _Architecture Diagram_